Earth-Hominid/AutoBlog/README.md

 app.use(express.urlencoded({ extended: false }));
 ```

+#### Error handling

 I was able to overwrite the Express error handler with my own middleware function.
-It is set only for production, and returns the error message and the stack.
-If the server is set to production, the stack will return 'null'.
+When set to 'development' it will return the error message and the stack, when server is set to 'production', only the message is returned.

 ```js
 const errorHandler = (error, req, res, next) => {